Transforming the Treatment of Cancer, Metaplasia and Inflammatory Diseases

 At Tract Bio, we have a breakthrough stem cell discovery platform stemECHO that has enabled identification of druggable targets for potential therapies for inflammation metaplasia and cancer.

 The stemECHO™ platform permits cloning of individual stem cells from epithelial tissue in a manner that protects both the genetic and epigenetic characteristics of the original cell.
-Using this platform we have identified sub-populations of epigenetically distinct stem cells that cause fibrosis and inflammation and are in fact the engine of disease.
+Using this platform we have identified sub-populations of epigenetically distinct stem cells that are pathogenic in certain forms of cancer and inflammation.
 Tract Bio has generated a robust preclinical and near-clinical pipeline of Drug Candidates targeting these stem cells which we believe will result in effective treatments for some of the largest diseases with otherwise unmet needs.

 Prior to the establishment of stemECHO, there was no practical way to isolate stem cells from tissue biopsies and expand them the hundreds of millions of times necessary for analysis or use in drug discovery assays.